alexyingchen/accessguide/content/programmers.md

 ## Bypass content

 ### P23.
 Provide a way to pause audio that plays automatically
-> Whenever I hear an ad playing, I can’t hear my screen reader at all and I’m not sure how to turn it off.
+> Whenever I hear an ad playing, I can’t hear my screen reader at all.

 If any audio plays automatically for more than 3 seconds, provide a way to pause or stop the audio, or a way to control that audio volume independent from the overall system volume.